This year has felt very long, with one lockdown or set of restrictions rolling into the next and family life being turned on its head.

 My husband has a number of things that he believes to be true about the world.
 Like that country air makes children hungry and tired.
 Or that rain slows down the internet connection.

-The one I’m going focus on today is that the City 2 Surf run, held every August in Sydney (although it will be running in October this year, thanks pandemic), is the actual point in time when spring has sprung.
+The one I’m going focus on today is that the City 2 Surf run, held every August in Sydney (pandemic permitting), is the actual point in time when spring has sprung.
 Other mere mortals can wait until September, but according to my good man, every year the City 2 Surf brings the sunshine and warmth back to us.

 And so I think it’s time to ‘spring clean’ the way I do mornings, in order to push myself out of these mid-year blues – even if we are knee-deep in winter weather.